 Who Is Gary Miller?

-Gary Miller is the name associated with “Rig the Slots” in its social media marketing.
+Gary Miller is the name associated with the product in its social media marketing.
 We searched professional databases, iGaming industry conference speaker lists (ICE London, SBC Summit), LinkedIn, and published gambling research — and found no verifiable credentials for a slot developer, mathematician, or gaming industry professional by this name connected to this product.
-This doesn’t prove fraud, but it means the system’s authority rests entirely on its own marketing materials, with no independently verifiable expertise behind it.
+This doesn't prove fraud, but it means the system's authority rests entirely on its own marketing materials, with no independently verifiable expertise behind it.

 The Claims vs How Slots Actually Work